Counseling Degrees and Programs in Nebraska

 Creighton University

-Creighton University is a Jesuit institution located in Omaha that offers an online Master of Science (MS) in School Counseling and Preventative Mental Health.
-For students with a teaching certificate, the degree is comprised of 36 credits, while those without a teaching certificate are required to complete 48 credits.
+Creighton University is a Jesuit institution located in Omaha that offers an online Master of Science (MS) in School Counseling.
+For students with a teaching certificate, the degree comprises 36 credits, while those without a teaching certificate are required to complete 48 credits.
 The program has a project-based format that introduces students to contemporary issues facing students, such as bullying, drug use, and behavioral issues.
 The degree admits new students in June and takes approximately two years of full-time study to complete.
 Students can choose to specialize in Elementary School Counseling, Secondary School Counseling, or a dual concentration in PK-12 Guidance Counseling.
 All coursework can be completed online and, upon completion of the program, students will meet state requirements to become a school counselor.
 For students interested in school counselor opportunities in Catholic schools, Creighton University’s Magis Catholic Teacher Corps offers additional learning opportunities and scholarships.

 University of Nebraska at Kearney

 At the University of Nebraska at Kearney, students can choose from several online and hybrid counseling degree programs.
 The Master of Science in Education (MSEd) in Clinical Mental Health Counseling is a 60-credit, hybrid degree program that is accredited by CACREP.
 Students can meet the degree requirements through a combination of weekday and evening classes at the Kearney campus, as well as online courses.
 Graduates will meet state academic requirements to become a Licensed Mental Health Practitioner (LMHP) and a Licensed Drug and Alcohol Counseling (LADC) upon completion of the program.
 The MSEd in School Counseling also has a hybrid format and enables graduates to meet state requirements for school counseling in either PK-6 or 7-12 settings.
-The degree is comprised of 43 credits with 12 additional credits required for non-licensed teacher applicants.
-Finally, an online, 15-credit Alcohol and Drug Counseling Certificate is available.
-This graduate certificate can be completed by individuals who are already licensed as LMHPs or students who are currently studying mental health counseling.
+The degree consists of 43 credits with 12 additional credits required for non-licensed teacher applicants.
+Finally, an online, 12-credit Alcohol and Drug Counseling Graduate Certificate is available for individuals who are already licensed as LMHPs or students who are currently studying mental health counseling.
 The certificate meets state educational requirements for the Licensed Drug and Alcohol Counseling (LADC) credential.

 Wayne State College

 At Wayne State College, prospective mental health counselors can complete a 60-credit, CACREP-accredited Master of Science in Education (MSEd) in Clinical Mental Health Counseling that meets state coursework requirements to become a Licensed Mental Health Practitioner (LMHP).
 The program teaches students to provide individual and group counseling, mental health assessments, and crisis intervention services.
-The school also offers an MSEd in School Counseling that requires 48-60 credits depending on whether the student completes one area of concentration in either K-6 or 7-12 grades or a dual concentration for K-12 grades.
+The school also offers an MSEd in School Counseling that requires 63 credits with an additional 12 credits of education coursework for students who do not have a Nebraska teaching license.
 The counseling programs at Wayne State College are offered in a hybrid format, combining online and on-campus courses.
-Students can also choose to take up to 36 credits of foundational counseling coursework during weekend intensive courses that meet at the Wayne campus five Saturdays per semester.
+Students can also choose to take up to 36 credits of foundational counseling coursework during weekend intensive courses that take place over the course of eight weeks.

 References: